 The cube lends itself beautifully to an artistic process, that is, if you're willing to take the time.
-Mosaics are created painstakingly and meticulously by hand, one cube at a time.
+Mosaics were created painstakingly and meticulously by hand, one cube at a time.
 Few people are so dedicated to their craft.

 Each of the 'cubies' act like pixels on a sceen, the more pixels in a mosaic means the more resolution in the final image.
-A mosaic can take upwards of 30 hours to be ready for the production process.
+A mosaic could take upwards of 30 hours to be ready for the production process.

 As you can imagine, purchasing thousands of cubes wasn't exactly easy.
 Also take into account the shipping, customs, receiving, and a dozen other steps it took to get Rubik's Cubes ready for use in a mosaic and you'll know why these mosaics are so unique.

 Buttonpresser Studios had years of experience in setting up all the little details that brought a mosaic from concept to completion.